kasir-barati/my-angular-journey/README.md

   - [Service](#service)
 - Angular leverages decorators to configure our Angular app.
 IMO this is really smooth.
 - [Angular CLI](./ng-cli.md).
+- If you do not use a module and do not list it in the `imports` list your overall bundled app size would be smaller.

 # What I use in Angular: